soho-logo-Hoz-Light

 But there are ways to keep cool and save money.

-Add finding a new energy plan to your pre-Christmas shopping list if you haven’t switched providers in over 12 months or negotiated a new plan with your existing provider.
+F a new energy plan if you haven’t switched providers in over 12 months or negotiated a new plan with your existing provider.

 For example, Finder’s analysis found a $410–$790 price gap in annual estimates between the cheapest and most expensive single rate tariff electricity plan for a 2- to 3-person household.